Tutorial

 A Quick Recap

-into a variable, import the variable into your code editor session, and navigate through the ImageCollection Asset details to display information about the collection.
-Lastly, you learned to read in an individual reflectance image, explore the image properties, and display a map of a true color image (RGB composite).
+into a variable, import the variable into your session, and navigate through the ImageCollection Asset details to display information about the collection.
+You learned to read in an individual reflectance image, explore the image properties, and display a map of a true color image (RGB composite).
+And finally, you explored some of the differences between the directional and bidirectional (BRDF- and topographic corrected) reflectance data products at the site CLBJ.